abocchieri/abocchieri.github.io/publications.md

 ## Recent first-author publications

+- **Bocchieri, A.**, Mugnai, L. V., and Pascale, E., & al. (2024).
+    De-jittering Ariel: an optimized algorithm. *Submitted to the Experimental Astronomy journal*

 - **Bocchieri, A.**, Booth, L., and Mugnai, L. V. (2024).
     Exploring Synergies between Twinkle and Ariel: a Pilot Study. *Submitted to the Experimental Astronomy journal*